Data silos: Why they’re a problem and 5 ways to break them down

 • Eliminating data copies, reducing costs, and streamlining compliance

 The proven Cohesity approach eliminates data silos while dramatically simplifying infrastructure through an on-prem or SaaS solution.
-With Cohesity, organizations dramatically improve CapEx and OpEx and are capable of using all of their data for competitive advantage.
+With Cohesity, organizations dramatically improve CapEx and OpEx and can use all of their data for competitive advantage.

 Resources